 Under section 29 of the Interpretation Act, RSBC 1996, c.
 238, 'oath' includes an affirmation, a statutory declaration or solemn declaration made under the British Columbia Evidence Act , RSBC 1996, c 124, or the Canada Evidence Act, RSC 1985, c.
 C-5.

 It is important to note that an appointment as a Commissioner for Taking Affidavits does not authorize a person to certify or verify documents.

 Lawyers and notaries public are always commissioners.
 Usually at least one person at the government agent's office is also a commissioner.

-Effective September 1, 2015, (B.C.
-Reg.
-142/2015) designates the following groups of employees as Commissioners for Taking Affidavits for British Columbia because of their office or employment:
+Effective September 1, 2015, Commissioners for Taking Affidavits for British Columbia Regulation (BC Reg 142/2015), designates the following groups of employees as Commissioners for Taking Affidavits for British Columbia because of their office or employment:

-- Family Justice Counsellors appointed under section 10 of the Family Law Act
+(d) family justice counsellors appointed under section 10 of the Family Law Act;

-- Child Support Officers and Local Managers employed in the Family Justice Services Division of the Justice Services Branch of the Ministry of Justice
+(e) child support officers and local managers employed in the Family Justice Services Division of the Justice Services Branch of the Ministry of Attorney General;

-- Family Search Officers, Managers and Directors employed in the Maintenance Enforcement and Locate Services Division of the Justice Services Branch of the Ministry of Justice
+(g) family search officers, managers and directors employed in the Maintenance Enforcement and Locate Services Division of the Justice Services Branch of the Ministry of Attorney General;

-- Customer Service Representatives and Senior Customer Service Representatives employed in the Service BC division of the Ministry of Technology, Innovation and Citizens’ Services
+(h) customer service representatives and senior customer service representatives employed in the Service BC division of the Ministry of Technology, Innovation and Citizens' Services;

 As a result, these groups will automatically be designated as Commissioners for Taking Affidavits and will no longer have to apply through the Order in Council Administration office for a commissioner appointment.